 ⏰ In a hurry and not sure where to stay?
 Book a room at the Aloft New York Brooklyn.
 Not only is it a budget friendly accommodation, it has some snazzy rooms! ⏰

-Not sure where to chillax for the night while enjoying the best brunch in Brooklyn?
+Not sure where to chillax for the night after enjoying the best brunch in Brooklyn and shopping at the best thrift stores in Brooklyn?

 An amazing place that will make a perfect home base from which to enjoy the best brunch places in Brooklyn.